-A social enterprise is not a legally recognised classification but usually refers to a legal structure designed to achieve a particular social outcome, and which uses market-based strategies (like trading in goods or services) to achieve this outcome.
-For example, a social enterprise may direct its profits to a particular cause, trade only in certain kinds of products (such as ethically made products) or employ underemployed populations.
+A social enterprise is not a legally recognised classification but usually refers to a legal structure designed to achieve a particular social outcome, and which uses market-based strategies (for example, trading in goods or services) to achieve this outcome.
+A social enterprise may direct its profits to a particular cause, trade only in certain kinds of products (for example, ethically made products) or employ underemployed populations.

 The choice between ‘not-for-profit’ and ‘for-profit’ is not always straightforward for social enterprises.
 There are many not-for-profit social enterprises, and many for-profit social enterprises, the difference being that not-for-profit social enterprises invest all profits towards their mission, rather than distributing to shareholders or investors.

 The key consideration that will drive a choice between for-profit and not-for-profit for a social enterprise is where funding will come from, and what funders will expect in return from the organisation.

 - some social enterprises operate for the benefit of their members and are set up as ‘for-profits’ with shareholders, or as trading co-operatives